shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 The carpenter rolled out the paper onto the empty table.

-“Hi, Uncle Onrent.”
+“Hi, Uncle Orent.”
 Ersatzica waved subtly.

 “Hi, Ersie.”
-Uncle Onrent waved back.
+Uncle Orent waved back.

 Mother pointed to the paper.
 It was a map of their village and the surrounding area.
 “We’re building lookout spots along the river.
 These posts will also act as first defenses against the cat invasion.
 Each of these red dots along the river is a position of a lookout post.
 Your task is to build one of these lookout posts.
 Choose one and mark your name next to it.”